hexbus/ppebcr-docs/README.md

 - 🛠 **Power Supply Stability:**
-  TI-99/4A power supply health is critical to PPEB-cr stability.
+  TI-99/4A power supply health is critical to PPEB stability.
   Many random lockups have been traced to marginal regulators or aged power bricks.
   If experiencing intermittent behavior, verify or recap your TI power supply.